kolotyluk/Rusty-Java/README.md

 Goals
 -----

-1. Start the work.
+1. Start the work
 2. Enhance the source code for the Java Runtime with support for Rust
    1. Add support for Rust Code and the Rust Standard Library
    2. Add support for C/C++ to call Rust
-   3. Add support for Rust to call C/C++
+   3. Add support for Rust to call C/C++ (optional)
 3. Create a Proof of Concept written in Rust
-  1. Implement some small, practical, not-trivial function in Rust
+  1. Implement some small, practical, not-trivial functions in Rust
+  2. Make changes to the JVM that are evidence of Rust being called at runtime
+4. Start writing the next JSR

 Non-Goals
 ---------